NoMagicAi/pylon-ros-camera/README.md

   To speed up the exposure search, the mean brightness is not calculated on the entire image, but on a subset instead.
 The image is downsampled until a desired window hight is reached.
 The window hight is calculated out of the image height divided by the downsampling_factor_exposure search.

 - **frame_rate**
-  The desired publisher frame rate if listening to the topics.
-This parameter can only be set once at start-up.
+  The desired acquisition frame rate corresponding to the driver spinning frame rate.
 Calling the GrabImages-Action can result in a higher frame rate.

 - **shutter_mode (not for the blaze)**
   Set mode of camera's shutter if the value is not empty.
 The supported modes are 'rolling', 'global' and 'global_reset'.
 Default value is '' (empty)